loomis/connected-edge/docs/docs/prerequisites/prerequisites.md

 Linux operating system.
 This course makes extensive use of the Linux operating system and consequently, students should:

- - Have a laptop or workstation that provides a Linux-like environment for interacting with cloud and edge resources,
+ - Have a local machine (laptop or workstation) that provides a Linux-like environment for interacting with cloud and edge resources,

  - Know how to use the Linux operating system via the command line, and